 Carbohydrate rich snacks will help boost energy levels and prevent hunger for junior athletes.
-The list of Energy Boosters below provides some suitable snack ideas for competition days.
+The list of Energy Boosters below provides some suitable snack ideas for game days.
 It's always good to encourage some food with fluids, if time permits, between games.

-When time is short, nutritious drinks like fruit smoothies, liquid meal supplements and flavoured milks may be particularly valuable.
+When time is short between games, nutritious drinks like fruit smoothies, liquid meal supplements and flavoured milks may be particularly valuable.

-As discussed under 'staying hydrated', in addition to having water with the pre-game meal, players should continue to sip on water according to thirst.
+As discussed under 'staying hydrated', in addition to having water with the pre-game meal in the lead up to the game, players should continue to sip on water according to thirst.
 Drinking too much fluid before a game will merely increase the potential for a stitch and making your child uncomfortable.